I love movies.

 I love movies.
 And while I concede that they are first and foremost a visual medium, my first love has always been writing.
 So I especially love a well-written movie.
 Because that's where I believe any good movie has its foundation - in a good script.
 But movies are a visual medium.
 And so, they are able to build upon the script by telling a visual story as well.
 It's what sets movies apart from other art forms like books or paintings.
 You enter into an immersive experience.
 I enjoy searching for meaning in both the words of a movie and the shots.

 For this blog, you'll find two kinds of posts: Favorite Movies and Movie Reviews.
 Favorite Movies are posts about...yep, you guessed it, my favorite movies.
-These are movies I've seen multiple times and have a deep love for.
+These are movies I've seen at least two times and have a deep love for.
 These are the movies I find myself thinking about randomly throughout the day.

-Movie Reviews are my initial thoughts after seeing a movie for the first time.
+Movie Reviews are my initial thoughts after seeing a movie for either the first or second time.
 Often, these will be new releases I've just seen in theaters.
 Sometimes, it will be previously-released movies that I had never seen before.
 But these posts differ from Favorite Movies in that they are my initial reactions, not my carefully-considered feelings about a movie that I've seen many times.

 There is also a third section called my Movie Journal.
 This will be for topical posts about watching movies or general ideas on films.
 It will also be where I post my year-end list and other movie rankings.